 These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union, based on Regulation No. 1606/2002 of the European Parliament and of the Council of the European Union of 19 July 2002.
 The financial statements have been prepared based on the historical cost principle.
+Any differences/deviations are due to rounding.

-Preparing these financial statements in accordance with the IFRS requires that use be made of accounting estimates and the opinion of the Management in implementing the accounting principles that have been adopted.
+Preparing these financial statements in accordance with the IFRS requires that accounting estimates and opinions of the Management be used in applying the accounting principles that have been adopted.
 The areas that contain a significant level of judgement or complexity or where assumptions and estimates significantly affect the financial statements are given in Note 4.